 Personally, I learned a ton about myself (and not things I was expecting to learn either).
-I experienced homesickness for the first time.
-I learned that I don’t like living out of backpack as much as I thought I would.
-I realized there were aspects of Canadian culture that I didn’t agree with, and I think I might actually settle in New Zealand (which was a crazy realization for me – I’d always assumed I’d travel a ton in life but always find my way back to my home in Canada).
+In New Zealand I experienced homesickness for the first time.
+In Tasmania I learned I don’t like living out of backpack as much as I thought I would.
+I realized there were aspects of Canadian culture that I didn’t agree with, and I think I might actually settle in New Zealand (which was a crazy realization for me – I’d always assumed I’d find my way back to Canada).

-I hope this post hasn’t come off like a rant, I honestly loved my study abroad experiences and I’m going to make more opportunities for myself to work abroad in the future.
-I just think that people going abroad need to have realistic expectations for what it will be like.
+I hope this post hasn’t come off like a rant.
+I honestly loved my time studying abroad and I’m going to make more opportunities for myself to work abroad in the future.
+But I think people going abroad need to have realistic expectations for what it will be like.
 Friends, experiences, memories – all that will happen if you make them happen.
 Don’t be passive in your traveling.

 As always, happy traveling and leave me your thoughts in the comments below.
 Have I been too harsh?
 Are there other expectations I’ve missed.
 Comment below!